coverclock/com-diag-hackamore/Hackamore/README.txt

 This software is an original work of its author(s).

-If you want to run any of the unit tests that execute against a live Asterisk server, those unit tests need to know your server's hostname or IP address and the username and secret that you administered in your
+If you want to run any of the unit tests that execute against a live Asterisk server, those unit tests need to know your server's hostname or IP address, AMI port (if not 5038), and the username and secret that you administered in your

     /etc/asterisk/manager.conf